The puzzling disappearance and death of Mitchell Dale Stehling in Mesa Verde National Park

 Jesse Farias

-The authorities said no foul play was suspected.
-“My gut feeling is that he is out there somewhere and never left the park.
+The authorities determined that, in their view, no foul play was suspected.
+Farias said, “My gut feeling is that he is out there somewhere and never left the park.
 There is no reason to think otherwise – there have been no sightings.
-The case is still open.”
-Not one physical clue has been found and he is presumed to have died in the wilderness.
+The case is still open.
+Not one physical clue has been found, and he is presumed to have died in the wilderness.”

-The park never closed the case on Stehling and still continues to look for him in a limited continued mode, meaning, if a ranger is in the park, he or she will keep in mind that there is an unfound body in the park and be aware of any evidence that may lead to his recovery.”
+After the official search was called after two weeks, the NPS didn’t close the case on Stehling and continued to look for him in a limited continuous mode.
+This means that if a ranger is in the park, he or she will remember that there is an unfound body in the park and be aware of any evidence that may lead to his recovery.

-Chief Ranger Farias said a photo of Dale Stehling and notes about his disappearance remain on his wall.
-According to Farias, about five to 10 people go missing in the park yearly, but the case of Dale Stehling sticks with him.
+Chief Ranger Farias said a photo of Dale Stehling and notes about his disappearance remained on his wall.
+Although about five to ten people go missing in the park yearly, they are found, and the case of Dale Stehling stuck with him.

-Farias said the park extended efforts for months to find Stehling, which included calling in close to 100 people at a time to search, scaling cliffs and searching in park areas closed to visitors.
+Farias said the park extended its efforts for months to find Stehling, including calling in close to 100 people to search, scaling cliffs, and scouring park areas closed to visitors.

 Many cliff areas in the park extend down to the Ute Mountain reservation filled with rocks, and Farias said if Stehling fell down a cliff, it would be almost impossible to see him from above or below it.
-"If he fell off a cliff, if he fell in between a rock area - unless you are looking straight down, even helicopters would not see him," he said.
+"If he fell off a cliff, if he fell in between a rock area - unless you are looking straight down, even helicopters would not see him.”

-But Farias counters Denean’s strong opinions, saying that rangers at the park searched for Stehling for about three months, mainly in a scaled-back mode, and continued to keep his disappearance on their radar.
-Their searches, he said, have and continue to cover a 3- to 5-mile radius around the trail he was last seen on.
+But Farias countered Denean’s strong views, saying that park rangers searched for Stehling for about three months, mainly in a scaled-back mode, and continued to keep his disappearance on their radar.
+Their searches, he said, “have and continue to cover a 3 to 5-mile radius around the trail he was last seen on”.

 Mrs Stehling, however, wanted the search to extend out of the small area as, despite her husband’s age, he could put more miles in a day than they thought, but nothing came of it.

-Over the course of 2014, Denean returned to the park three times, expecting answers, expecting to find her husband, and expecting some closure, but each time she returned, nothing changed.
+Throughout 2014, Denean returned to the park three times, expecting answers, expecting to find her husband, and hoping for some closure, but each time she returned, nothing changed.
 She believes her husband went off the trail because of confusing signs in the park.
 Because she could not walk the trail, she fed her theory using the account of a family who'd last seen her husband on it.

-There is an account of writer and hiker Jodi Peterson written in 2013, who was in the park the same day and on the Petroglyph Point trail.
+There is an account of writer and hiker Jodi Peterson, who was in the park the same day and on the Petroglyph Point trail, written in June 2013 called “About a disappearance in a national park” and published in High Country News.

 After an hour of walking, I suddenly heard a weary male voice call, “I need some help.”
 I thought of the missing hiker.
 Perhaps after visiting Spruce Tree House, he’d attempted this trail and run into trouble.
 I called out several times, but got no response.
 I thought about going off-trail to look, but figured I’d become Victim No. 2 if I tried to scramble down those ledges and cliffs.
 My cellphone had no signal.